annathecrow/page-whitelists/readme.txt

 Tags: pages, user access management, UAM, editing pages, deleting pages, admin tools, user capabilities, access rights, limit access
 Requires at least: 3.6
 Tested up to: 4.6.1
-Stable tag: 4.0.1
+Stable tag: 4.0.2
 Author URI: http://corvidism.com
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Limit user access only to selected ("whitelisted") pages by creating whitelists and assigning them to users or roles.
+**NOTICE: This plugin is no longer in active development.** Limit user access only to selected ("whitelisted") pages by creating whitelists and assigning them to users or roles.

 == Description ==

+**NOTICE: This plugin is no longer in active development.**

+I no longer use this plugin in any way and don't plan to work on it further.
+You can of course continue to use it, just be aware that I will not offer any support or fix any bugs.
+You're also welcome to [fork it on GitHub](https://github.com/corvidism/page-whitelists) and base your own plugin on it.

 Page Whitelists is an administration tool that can be used to allow selected users to edit only certain pages, leaving the rest inaccessible.
 Using this plugin, you can let user edit only a single page (or a handful of them), while the rest of the content is out of sight.
 Typical use cases would be a dynamic, shortcode-heavy sites with content that still needs to be edited by inexperienced users (i.e. an 'About us' section), or a company website whith multiple administrators each maintaining their own section.